By Jaana Rehnstrom

 NFCC, another of our partner organizations, is an established reproductive health care organization in Nepal.
 They have clinics around the country and are particularly active in conducting Human Papillomavirus and cervical cancer research and screenings, supported by foreign aid organizations.

 One of the highlights of our trip was the witnessing and celebration of the opening of the NFCC Asha Center, a shelter and resource center for victims of domestic and sexual abuse.
 The center collaborates with other nonprofit organizations who may refer clients, as well as government institutions such as the maternity hospital, which often is the first stop for medical treatment for the victims of GBV, but which needs a place to refer for shelter and further help.
 Situated on the top floor of the NFCC office building in Kathmandu, this groundbreaking public-private partnership is financially supported by a group of 11 local women – dubbed #fantasticfemales.
 The women clearly felt empowered and excited about their role.
-The successful launch of this program shows us that reliance on foreign aid is possible by tapping private sources within in the country itself.
+The successful launch of this program shows us that it is possible to reduce reliance on foreign aid by tapping private sources within the country itself.